CHAPTER SIXTEEN

 “Chris D. He came walking in here early this morning with a black eye and a bloody lip.”

-I quickly slapped at Allison’s hand which was teasingly playing with my morning wood.
-My eyes relayed to her that this was a serious conversation demanding my full attention.
+I slapped at Allison’s hand which was teasingly playing with my morning wood.
+My eyes relayed to her this was a serious phone conversation.

 “I don’t know.
 He said he doesn’t remember.”